Wrong-Way Crash Results in Two Deaths

 CHP officials reported the wrong-way vehicle was driven by a 41-year-old man traveling west on eastbound White Rock Road when it crashed into a vehicle driven by a 21-year-old woman.
 Another eastbound vehicle traveling behind the woman also became involved in the crash and spun out of control.

 The wrong-way driver and the 21-year-old woman were both killed in the crash.
-The driver of the third vehicle suffered minor to moderate injuries, according to the CHP.
+The driver of the third vehicle suffered personal injuries that were minor to moderate, according to the CHP.

 Witnesses reported that the wrong-way driver was speeding around 80 to 100 mph just before the collision occurred.